lewagon/dotfiles/01-Ruby/05-Regular-Expressions/TEACHERS.md

 ### Morning lecture
 - No special guidelines.
 Live-code all the regexps you like :).
 Give examples of codes both validating strings against regexps and matching data to extract infos from texts.

-- In case you've haven't used regexp for a long time, remember the difference between `match` and `scan`
+- In case you haven't used regexp for a long time, remember the difference between `match` and `scan`

 - You may also demo a small scraping like [LeBonCoin scraping](https://gist.github.com/Papillard/10654300) and use regexps to extract prices and other usefull infos from the texts parsed from HTML.
 It can be cool to show them their first gem.